stevetaggart/react-aspnet-core-app/ClientApp/Mob-Experiment-Requirements.md

 Every time the button is clicked a list should be added to.

-Add ability to clear the list.
+Include ability to clear the list.